Category Archives: 2022 Films

 In a warped way, of course.

-It’s a cool concept with lots of gore, a ritzy mansion as the main set, and a pleasing interracial element providing diversity.
-The film is also a strange take on a jovial Christmas message production like a Lifetime television movie.
+It’s a cool concept with lots of gore, a ritzy mansion as the primary setting, and a pleasing interracial element that adds diversity.
+The film is also a strange take on a jovial Christmas message, like a Lifetime television movie.

-David Harbour plays a not-so-jolly Santa Clause who guzzles beer in a London pub on Christmas Eve just before he is set to traverse the world distributing toys to children.
+David Harbor plays a not-so-jolly Santa Claus who guzzles beer in a London pub on Christmas Eve just before he is set to traverse the world distributing toys to children.

-Led by Scrooge (John Leguizamo) the bad guys dressed as Christmas characters take the family hostage demanding money they know is hidden in the estate.
+Led by Scrooge (John Leguizamo), the bad guys, dressed as Christmas characters, take the family hostage, demanding money they know is hidden on the estate.
 St. Nick must save the day and kick some ass to maintain the spirit of Christmas.

-The audience is meant to like seven-year-old Trudy (Leah Brady) a darling innocent with interracial parents who are separated.
-Jason (Alex Hassell) is part of a rich family and his wife, Linda (Alexis Louder) is a kind woman who has her daughter’s best interests at heart.
+The audience is meant to like seven-year-old Trudy (Leah Brady), a darling innocent with interracial parents who are separated.
+Jason (Alex Hassell) is part of a wealthy family, and his wife, Linda (Alexis Louder), is a kind woman who has her daughter’s best interests at heart.

-All Trudy wants for Christmas is her parents back together.
+All Trudy wants for Christmas is for her parents to be back together.

-Leguizamo pairs well against Harbour’s Santa who is effective as the beefy and boozy man.
-He is a good fellow but has lost his belief in the magic of Christmas.
+Leguizamo pairs well with Harbour’s Santa, who is effective as the beefy, boozy man.
+He is a good fellow, but has lost his belief in the magic of Christmas.
 The relationship between Santa and Trudy also works well.

-The Connecticut mansion is a cool set and the trimmings of Christmas make the set flourish with strong design.
+The Connecticut mansion is a cool set, and the Christmas trimmings make it flourish with strong design.
 The plentiful rooms and secret attics are fun to watch.

 She Said-2022